OneBitSoftware/TeamStore/DevNotes.md

 commentiing out the following:
 * options.DisableAutomaticKeyGeneration(); from EncryptionService.cs, line 19
 * copy the key from the IntegrationTests\Keys folder to the TeamStore\Keys folder (in the web application)

+I haven't figured out a CLI way to generate the keys yet.

 ## Azure AD Setup